Are you looking for new ways to improve your garden soil faster? Have you thought about ditching the rototiller?

 - Keep your garden small.
 Except for those who engage in serious canning, most gardeners can grow all the produce they need in a remarkably limited space provided they use it efficiently.
 Consider Mel Bartholomew’s advice from All New Square Foot Gardening—plan on 48 square feet for every adult and 27 square feet for every child in the family, the space to be evenly divided between salad vegetables, dinner vegetables, and vegetables for preserving, giving away, or trying out for the first time.
 A large no-dig garden is hopelessly unmanageable for most gardeners.

 - Consider using straw as your primary source of mulch.
-Wood chips and cardboard have to absorb a great deal of nitrogen from the soil to decompose, leaving less available for your plants and increasing the risk of insect pests, not to mention reducing your harvest.
+High-carbon mulches like wood chips and cardboard have to absorb a great deal of nitrogen from the soil to decompose, leaving less available for your plants and increasing the risk of insect pests, not to mention reducing your harvest.
 Straw breaks down much quicker, keeping nutrients available in the soil where they belong.